kudulab/docker-golang-dojo/README.md

         another_go_file.go
     02-abc/
       abc.go
-  Idefile
+  Dojofile
   ```
-  Inside golang-ide container, your workspace is mounted into `/ide/work`.
+  Inside `golang-dojo` container, your workspace is mounted into `/dojo/work`.
-  No need to set anything unusual in Idefile.
+  No need to set anything unusual in Dojofile.
-  2. keep 1 Idefile for 1 golang project.
+  2. keep 1 Dojofile for 1 golang project.
 Your workspace will look like that:
   ```
   .git/
   package1/